-Threats to the survival of Green turtles include boat strike, Indigenous harvest of adults and eggs, increased incidence of disease, ingestion of synthetic materials, incidental catch in shark control programme and commercial fishing nets, predation of eggs at nesting beaches, and tourism (Dobbs 2001).
-In coastal areas subject to human activities, Green turtles are particularly at risk from a virus known as Green turtle fibropapillomatosis (GTFP).
-While this is most commonly found in Green turtles, it can also affect other species (e.g. Loggerhead, Hawksbill, Olive Ridley and Flatback turtles).
-On the Queensland coast, it is especially prevalent in Green turtles frequenting nearshore seagrass beds adjacent to large human populations and areas with low water turnover (e.g. lagoons).
+Threats to the survival of Green Turtles include boat strike, Indigenous harvest of adults and eggs, increased incidence of disease, ingestion of synthetic materials, incidental catch in shark control programmes and commercial fishing nets, predation of eggs at nesting beaches, and tourism (Dobbs 2001).
+In coastal areas subject to human activities, Green Turtles are particularly at risk from a virus known as Green Turtle fibropapillomatosis (GTFP).
+While this is most commonly found in Green Turtles, it can also affect other species (e.g. Loggerhead, Hawksbill, Olive Ridley and Flatback Turtles).
+On the Queensland coast, it is especially prevalent in Green Turtles frequenting nearshore seagrass beds adjacent to large human populations and areas with low water turnover (e.g. lagoons).
 The exact cause of the disease is not known (Dobbs 2001).
-Green turtles are also known to be sensitive to noise pollution, with maximum sensitivity between 300 and 500 Hz (Preen 2000).
+Green Turtles are also known to be sensitive to noise pollution, with maximum sensitivity between 300 and 500 Hz (Preen 2000).
 Coastal lighting has also been shown to interfere with turtle hatchling migration to coastal waters.
 In this instance, however, the Development site is seaward of the potential breeding area and directional interference is not expected to be any greater than is already experienced along the preferred turtle laying sections of the Townsville Strand.

-Cleveland Bay is considered to have a high incidence of vessel strikes, with evidence of collision with vessels found on between 10 and 56% of stranded carcasses each year (Preen 2000).
+Cleveland Bay is considered to have a high incidence of vessel strikes, with evidence of collision with vessels found on 10-56% of stranded carcasses each year (Preen 2000).
 The impacts of noise pollution, disease and vessel strike are likely to increase as a result of the TOT Development.
-Individual Green turtles that venture into the constructed canals will be at greatest risk of these impacts.
-If seagrass beds are affected by operational or accidental declines in water quality, Green turtles will additionally be affected by loss of food resources.
+Individual Green Turtles that venture into the constructed canals will be at greatest risk of these impacts.
+If seagrass beds are affected by operational or accidental declines in water quality, Green Turtles will additionally be affected by loss of food resources.

 In Australia, the EPBC Act is the core legislation applicable to marine turtles.
-The Green turtle is listed as vulnerable and migratory.
-Seagrass beds, on which Green turtles depend, are also protected within the GBRWHA under this Act.
-Furthermore, Green turtles are included in the marine turtle recovery plan (Environment Australia 2003).
+The Green Turtle is listed as vulnerable and migratory.
+Seagrass beds, on which Green Turtles depend, are also protected within the GBRWHA under this Act.
+Furthermore, Green Turtles are included in the Marine Turtle Recovery Plan (Environment Australia 2003).

-5.5.3 Loggerhead turtle (Caretta caretta)
+5.1.17 Loggerhead Turtle (Caretta caretta)

-Loggerhead turtles are globally distributed from temperate to tropical waters.
-It occurs in a diverse range of habitats, and in Australia it has been recorded in the coastal waters of all states.
+Loggerhead Turtles are globally distributed from temperate to tropical waters.
+They occur in a diverse range of habitats, and in Australia have been recorded in the coastal waters of all States.
 Nesting occurs primarily on subtropical beaches, and in Australia is concentrated in southern Queensland and Western Australia.
 The eastern Australian population is the most significant in the southern Pacific Ocean, but declined by 50-80% in the 10 years between 1980 and 1995 (DEW 2007).

-Loggerhead turtles feed on a wide variety of benthic and pelagic organisms, allowing them to exploit a range of habitats, including rocky and coral reefs, muddy bays, sandflats, estuaries and seagrass beds (DEW 2007).
+Loggerhead Turtles feed on a wide variety of benthic and pelagic organisms, allowing them to exploit a range of habitats, including rocky and coral reefs, muddy bays, sandflats, estuaries and seagrass beds (DEW 2007).
 They are primarily carnivorous, but can feed on algae in their juvenile stages.
 In Australia, breeding and nesting occurs primarily on offshore islands in southern Queensland (Capricorn-Bunker Islands; Sandy Cape, Swains Complex) and on the mainland near Bundaberg (Elliott River to Round Hill Head) (Dobbs 2001).
 In 2001, it was estimated that 300 females nest annually in this region.
 The high rate of decline in this population in recent years means that the loss of each adult or sub-adult from the population contributes to a significant threat to population recovery.

-No direct records have been found of Loggerhead turtles feeding or nesting in Cleveland Bay.
+No direct records have been found of Loggerhead Turtles feeding or nesting in Cleveland Bay.
 This area is within the range of both their migratory routes and contains favourable foraging habitats, and the presence of this species should not be discounted (TCC 2007).